Site Community Manager

 Hatch and Bantrel have formed the Hatch Bantrel Joint Venture (HBJV) to execute engineering and construction on the BHP Jansen Potash Mine Project in Saskatchewan.
 After successfully completing the Definition Phase Study for the project, the HBJV is currently carrying out the Detailed Engineering Phase for the Processing, Non-Process Infrastructure (NPI) and Mining Areas of the 4.5 Mtpa Stage 1 Potash Mine.
 With a published TIC of US $5.3-5.7 Billion this will represent one of the largest projects and private investments in Canada.
 The HBJV will use a hybrid of best-in-class new developing technologies and systems as well as the proven HBJV suite of tools to execute this exciting project.

-The HBJV is looking for a Community Manager to support Jansen.
-The HBJV Community Manager reports to the HBJV Site Manager, and works closely with the HBJV Construction Team and Contractors to ensure HBJV key performance indicators are tracked and socio-economic targets achieved.
+The HBJV has an exciting opportunity for a Site Community Manager to support Jansen.
+The HBJV Site Community Manager reports to the HBJV Site Manager, and works closely with the HBJV Construction Team and Contractors to ensure HBJV key performance indicators are tracked and socio-economic targets achieved.
 The HBJV Community Manager also works closely with the BHP Corporate Affairs Team to collaborate on Community outreach and provide consistent messaging between the BHP and HBJV Teams (including Contractors) related to Community requirements.
 This position is based at the Project site with frequent travel, as required, for community outreach.

 * Please note this position is not eligible for a relocation subsidy or living out allowance.